shreyanaadhikari/shreyanaadhikari/README.md

 ## About Me

-I'm a 4th semester BSc CSIT student exploring the intersection of **data science**, **AI**.
+I'm a 4th semester BSc CSIT student exploring the intersection of **data science** and **AI**.
 I like applying what I learn in class to small, real projects rather than leaving it on paper.

 I'm currently working toward a focused path in data science, building up Python, SQL, and ML fundamentals while keeping my C/C++ foundations sharp through coursework and lab work.